About Me and My Path (and More)

 I live close to the beach in sunny Southern California.
 I’m an avid reader, listener and student of life.
 I’m interested in people of all cultures and creeds, and what makes them tick.
-I've been a badge-wearing Disaster Service Volunteer locally for several years, including being volunteer co-coordinator of the Torrance ADT (Animal Disaster Team), and a member of the local CERT (Community Emergency Response Team) and most recently TARA (Torrance Amateur Radio Association) groups.
+Locally, over the last several years, I've been a badge-wearing Disaster Service Volunteer, including being volunteer co-coordinator of the Torrance ADT (Animal Disaster Team), and a member of the local CERT (Community Emergency Response Team) and TARA (Torrance Amateur Radio Association) groups.
 I have also been involved with several national animal disaster shelter and rescue organizations, including Noah's Wish.
 Occasionally I am asked to speak on animal disaster preparedness.
+My favorite "me" time is volunteering one day a week as a Veterinary Technician at my local animal shelter clinic.
 I was never a girl scout, but I think you would call me well prepared.

 Sometimes I wonder if I was a pioneering pilgrim in a past life.
 I’ve definitely ventured forth many times in my life, and even grew up near the original Mayflower Steps in Plymouth, England (shown in photo in the left sidebar).

 I’ve been a support professional for over 30 years, starting at Plymouth College of Further Education where, on my mother’s recommendation (“so you’ll always have something to fall back on dear”), I undertook a 2-year Advanced Secretarial course and obtained the London Chamber of Commerce Private Secretary’s Certificate, together with a myriad of technical skill certificates.